This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 It’s an excellent sealant.
 It does provide a watertight seal unless the problem isn’t underwater.
 It isn’t supposed to work under the water, anyway.
 Don’t let the leaks or dripping hold you back, and apply this 100% waterproof sealant to fix the problem.

-It’s a soft and clay-like substance that won’t take long to dry out, but you got to give it an hour or two to be on the safe side.
-It’s a fact that putty won’t completely dry out in an hour, so make sure to give some time to let it dry out before you start using the leaking sink or faucet.
+It’s a soft and clay-like substance that won’t take long to set in place, but it can help to give it an hour or two to be on the safe side.
+Plumber’s putty doesn’t dry out because it’s a sealant.
+It’s meant to repel water and not absorb it.

-The application is not as hard as you might think.
-All you need is to take a piece of putty from the jar and roll it out after a bit of kneading.
-Once you’ve rolled the chunk of putty, apply it where required.
+Plumber’s putty is super easy to use.
+All you’ve gotta do is to take a piece of putty from the jar and roll it out after a bit of kneading.
+Once you’ve rolled the chunk of putty, apply it where required and press to get a seal.

 When to Use Plumber’s Putty